-Global HR research reports providing insights that HR professionals need to make critical strategic talent and policy decisions to drive business forward
+Global HR research reports providing insights that HR professionals need to make critical strategic talent and policy decisions to drive business forward.

-Mercer Global HR Research Reports
+Mercer Insights Global HR Research Reports

 Mercer's custom and syndicated HR research reports deliver the quality data and insights that top global HR professionals leverage to analyze the demographics of workforce, identify gaps in skills and headcount, evaluate span of control, map internal labor market, and make strategic business decisions that impact business results.

 This report provides HR managers with up-to-date information on short-term incentive figures and strategies.
 The report offers country-level data on the provision of short-term incentives for six distinct career levels across 16 job families, as well as the target and actual payout for this type of compensation.